BeteabAdmassu/Railway-ticketing-system/README.md

 ## 4	System implementation (Since developing the system is not a requirement for this project, here you’re expected to simply describe the plan of how the activities in this phase are going to be undertaken)
     4.1	Application development
+The development of this system requires building two different applications.
+The first application is for clients to use the system and book a trip.
+The second application is for admins and management.
+The development methodology that we’re going to follow is agile scrum methodology.
+According to scrum methodology we’ll break the application down into smaller manageable components and use an iterative process to develop each components.
+When developing this program, we’ll divide it into different parts.
+This will allow us to use different programming languages and tools which are the best for the given task.
+The client side of the application development is designed to be a mobile application. involves developing the front-end and backend-part.
+The front-end part can be done by scripting languages and communicates with the front-end using API calls.
+Since the backend-part part involves a lot of interactions with other systems it needs to be written using a high-performance programming language.
+So, it’s implemented using a compiled programming language.
+The other application is the managing application.
+Since this application is a desktop application and also needs fast interactions with the backend system it’s written in a language similar to the backend part.

     4.2	Testing
+When developing this system testing is given huge attention.
+Several integration tests are written for front-end parts of both systems.
+Unit tests are written for both the front-end and back-end parts.
+In addition to the two tests Security, Stress and Other tests are written for the backend part.

     4.3	Installation
+The client-side application will be published on different mobile application stores.
+The clients can then directly install the application on their phones.
+The other application will require a more careful attention.
+It’ll be installed by a person with the necessary knowledge.
+The system. will directly be installed for the first time.
+And, subsequent installations will be done in parallel to the previous system.

 ## 5	[System support and maintenance] (The same approach is followed as in System Implementation)
     5.1	System support
     5.2	Maintenance